Diagnostics, model selection, troubleshooting

 parameters of interest from the data (i.e. doing ABC inference) –

-something we’ve done above on our modelX
+something we’ve done above on our modelX,

-– and then sampling
+modelY, and modelZ – and then sampling

 parameters from these distributions and generating distributions of